w3c/wai-perspective-videos/_perspective-videos/controls.fr.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after "#".
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:"

-title: "Des liens, des boutons, et des commandes assez grands"
+title: "Liens, boutons, et composants d'interface assez grands"
-nav_title: "Des liens, des boutons, et des commandes assez grands"
+nav_title: "Liens, boutons, et composants assez grands"
 lang: fr
-last_updated: 2020-12-31
+last_updated: 2023-10-12
 order: 5

 translators:
 - name: "Sofia Ahmed"
+- name: "Rémi Bétin"
 contributors:
 - name: "Sandra Velarde Gonzalez (ETNIC)"